maxpiva/Sushi.Net/README.md

 [NAudio](https://github.com/naudio/NAudio) - It manages all our wave needs.

-[NumPyDotNet](https://github.com/Quansight-Labs/numpy.net) - Is in charge of doing the calculations.

 [OpenCvSharp](https://github.com/shimat/opencvsharp) - Gives us the avenue to use Open CV.

 [OpenCV](https://opencv.org/) - Matches the audio streams.